 Key Stage 1

 Our KS1 Art curriculum is organised into modules including drawing, painting, printmaking, textiles, 3D and collage.
 Vertical progression in each discipline has been deliberately woven into the fabric of the curriculum so that pupils can revisit key disciplines throughout their Primary journey at increasing degrees of challenge and complexity.
 In addition to the core knowledge required to be successful within each discipline.

 At Kingmoor Nursery and Infant school, we provide a wide range of engaging art opportunities that challenge and inspire children of all abilities.
-We display children’s fantastic artwork both in the classroom and throughout our school, to instil an ongoing sense of pride in their own creations.
-We also share our artwork with our families through each year group’s ‘Window Gallery’.
-Each year group has a Window Gallery that is updated regularly to showcase what we have been learning that term.
-This allows children to share their learning and vocabulary linked to our artwork at home.
-We also aim to start up an annual Kingmoor Nursery and Infant School Art Exhibition in the summer term (following the lifting of COVID restrictions).
+We display children’s fantastic artwork both in the classroom and throughout our school, to instill an ongoing sense of pride in their own creations.
+We also aim to start up an annual Kingmoor Nursery and Infant School Art Exhibition in the summer term.
 This will highlight and celebrate the progress each year group has made.
 Children also have the opportunity to attend ‘Art Afterschool Club’ at various points in the school year.

 Virtual Art Gallery